ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 For example, a stated preference allowing a use does not (on its own) imply a right to use it for that purpose;
-likewise, a stated preference disallowing a use does not (on its own) mean that the content can never be used for that purpose.
+likewise, a stated preference disallowing a use does not (on its own) mean that the content cannot be used for that purpose.

 # Vocabulary Definition {#vocab}